 - Launch of a frequent flyer program in the 1980s

 - Take-over of Pan American Airways European routes in the 1990s

 - A merger in 2008 with Northwest Airlines, making Delta the largest air carrier in the world.

 Machine Bureaucracy Influencing Delta’s Business Operations Today

 As stated, Delta’s current structure should be considered a machine bureaucracy using the criterion offered by Mintzberg.
 T

-he company has nearly 80,000.00 employees worldwide with its strategic apex (world headquarters) based in Atlanta, Georgia
+The company has nearly 80,000 employees worldwide, with its strategic apex (world headquarters) based in Atlanta, Georgia.

 In many ways, Delta benefits from having a very structured environment with strong strategic apex.
 Some of these benefits include:

-- A modern, fuel efficient fleet compared to other U.S. based carriers and;
+- A modern, fuel-efficient fleet compared to other U.S.-based carriers